-Mary Davie, Assistant Commissioner, Office of Integrated Technology Services (ITS)
+Mary Davie, Assistant Commissioner, Office of Information Technology Category (ITC)

-Mary Davie is Assistant Commissioner for Office of Integrated Technology Services (ITS) in GSA’s Federal Acquisition Service (FAS).
+Mary Davie is Assistant Commissioner for Office of Information Technology Category (ITC) in GSA’s Federal Acquisition Service (FAS).
 FAS provides buying platforms and acquisition services to federal, state and local governments for a broad range of items from office supplies to motor vehicles to information technology products and services.
-Within FAS, ITS offers agencies access to a wide range of commercial and custom IT products, services and solutions.
+Within FAS, ITC offers agencies access to a wide range of commercial and custom IT products, services and solutions.

 Mary serves as the government-wide IT Category Manager under the Office of Management and Budget’s (OMB’s) category management initiative.
 She manages how the government improves its buying habits for almost $50 billion across six subcategories, including services, hardware, software, security, and telecommunications.
 The IT category is one of the largest among the 10 categories under the OMB program.